PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 provide additional comments if other revisions are needed, until a final decision is made.

-Some reviewing practical tips that usually facilitate things include:
+Some reviewing practical tips include:
-- Starting evaluation early.
+- Starting the evaluation early.
 - Notifying artifact evaluation chairs as soon as possible if missing resources or hardware to perform the evaluation.
 - Posting a preliminary review and updating it as authors make edits.